GoogleCloudPlatform/esp-v2/doc/apiproxy-on-cloudrun.md

 curl https://BACKEND_SERVICE_URL/shelves
 ```

-## Deploying ESP V2
+## Deploying ESPv2

-Similarly, you need to deploy ESP V2 on Google Cloud Run using a docker image.
+Similarly, you need to deploy ESPv2 on Google Cloud Run using a docker image.
-We supply the Docker image for ESP V2 at
+We supply the Docker image for ESPv2 at
 [gcr.io/apiproxy-release/apiproxy-serverless:0](https://gcr.io/apiproxy-release/apiproxy-serverless:0).
 Note the `-serverless` suffix in this image, which denotes this is specifically
 for use on Cloud Functions and Cloud Run.